Hydrow Rowing Machine Review

 However, those who love the idea of improving their home workout options are likely going to find a lot to appreciate about Hydrow, especially as the community surrounding it grows.

 Our verdict: There are plenty of ways to work out that are cheaper than Hydrow and just as effective, but there is nothing comparable from a rowing perspective.
-If that’s something you care about, we think that you’ll find a lot about Hydrow that’s worth the price tag.
+If that’s something you care about, you’ll find a lot about Hydrow that’s worth the price tag.